Govinda: Etymology

-In the word "Govinda", "Govu" means Indriyas.
+Govinda can be directly translated as "protector of cows".
+Moreover, in the word "Govinda", "Govu" means Indriyas.
 Govinda therefore means the all-pervading, omnipresent ruler of the sense organs, or Indriyas.
 "Govu" also means 'Vedas'.
 Hence Govinda is the supreme being who can be known through the Vedas.
-Govinda can also be translated as "protector of cows".

 Interpretations

 Govinda is a name of Krishna and also appears as the 187th and 539th name of Vishnu in the Vishnu Sahasranama, the 1,000 names of Vishnu.

 According to Adi Shankara's commentary on Vishnu Sahasranama, translated by Swami Tapasyananda, Govinda has four meanings: